nebularg/actions-luacheck/README.md

     args: ''

     # URL to a custom configuration (`.luacheckrc`) file that will be
-    # used as the default config.
+    # used as the default configuration file.
     config: ''
 ```